biolink/kgx/README.md

 conda activate translator-modules
 ```

-Some IDE's (e.g. PyCharm) may also have provisions for directly creating such a **virtualenv**.
+Some IDE's (e.g. PyCharm) may also have provisions for directly creating a virtual environment.
 This should work fine.

 Finally, the Python dependencies of the application need to be installed into the local environment
 (once, after creating  the 'venv') using the following command: